1kevgriff/kevgriffin.v4/docs/No-More-Stream-Updates.md

 ## Stream Notifications Are Disabled

-Sorry spamming you!
+Sorry for spamming you!
 I've removed you from the stream notification list, but you'll still continue to receive other emails from me!